tapizquent/scaled_animated_scaffold/example/README.md

 # Scaled Animated Scaffold Example

-A Scaffold-like Widget that animates and reveals a menu.
+A customized Scaffold widget that animates and scales down its content revealing a fully-customizable menu while keeping other functionality developers are used to intact.

 ![Image](https://raw.githubusercontent.com/tapizquent/scaled_animated_scaffold/assets/package_showcase.gif)